hyperrhiz/jekyll-journal/pages/12-policies.md

 **The paper needs work that will take more than one month.**
 The authors can submit a revised version in a following JSys deadline.
 The reviewing timeline for a resubmission is the same as a regular paper.

-A revision is a contract between the authors and the reviewers: as long as the authors complete the requested changes in good faith by the deadline, the paper will be accepted after a quick review.
-Nevertheless, the editors reserve the right to reject the paper if additional evidence indicates that the central hypothesis or result of the paper no longer holds.

-The revised manuscript must be submitted on OpenReview and include:

-- A revision plan explaining the changes made, and how they address reviewer concerns;
-- The revised manuscript with changes highlighted for easy reviewing.

 Please refer to the details in the [Instructions for Authors](/instructions#submitting-a-revision).